-Our major sources of cash have been proceeds from the sale of equity securities.
+Our major sources of cash have been proceeds from the sale of equity securities and the exercise of warrants.
 We expect to use these proceeds primarily for general corporate purposes, which may include financing our growth, developing new or existing product candidates, and funding capital expenditures, acquisitions and investments.

-We believe that our cash and cash equivalents are only sufficient to fund our operating expenses into the fourth quarter of 2024, assuming no exercises of outstanding cash warrants.
+We believe that our cash and cash equivalents are only sufficient to fund our operating expenses into the first quarter of 2026, assuming no exercises of outstanding common stock warrants.
 We will need to secure additional funds through equity or debt offerings, or other potential sources such as partnerships to fully develop and commercialize, if approved, our product candidates.
 Our estimate as to how long we expect our existing cash to be able to continue to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Further, changing circumstances, some of which may be beyond our control, could cause us to consume capital faster than we currently anticipate, and we may need to seek additional funds sooner than planned.
 We cannot be certain that additional funding will be available on acceptable terms, or at all.
 These factors individually and collectively raise substantial doubt about our ability to continue as a going concern.

-Cash Flows for the Six Months Ended June 30, 2024 and 2023
+Cash Flows for the Three Months Ended March 31, 2025 and 2024